Creamy, comforting, and fluffy, cauliflower mashed potatoes is a tasty and light alternative to classic mashed potatoes.

 If you love cooking with cauliflower, get new ideas from tasty and wholesome cauliflower recipes:

-These are some of our favorite side dishes to upgrade a special holiday meal:
+These are some of our favorite Thanksgiving dishes and enjoy a memorable holiday meal:

 For many more side dish ideas, check out our sides category page.